Dredge-up: Types

 The third dredge-up occurs after a star enters the asymptotic giant branch, after a flash occurs in a helium-burning shell.
 The third dredge-up brings helium, carbon, and the s-process products to the surface, increasing the abundance of carbon relative to oxygen; in some larger stars this is the process that turns the star into a carbon star.

-Note: The names of the dredge-ups are set by the evolutionary and structural state of the star in which each occurs, not by the sequence in which they occur in any one star.
-Some lower-mass stars experience the first and third dredge-ups in their evolution without ever having gone through the second.
+Note that not all stars will experience all three dedge-up types.
+For example, some lower-mass stars experience the first and third dredge-ups in their evolution without ever having gone through the second.
+A period of convection does occur on these stars at the start of the asymptotic giant branch, but does not reach as deep into the star as the first dredge-up; despite this, this period of convection is still sometimes referred to as the second dredge-up for comparison with the evolution of higher-mass stars.